 Work plenty of compost and organic matter into the soil ahead of transplanting or direct seeding.
 If using transplants, also work in some high nitrogen fertilizer.
 Lettuce is a modestly heavy feeder and the nitrogen will encourage quick growth.
 Don’t work in a lot of nitrogen fertilizer into your soil ahead of direct seeding.
 It may discourage germination.
 Wait until the seedlings are well on their way and then use diluted measures of fish fertilizer, or compost and worm tea.

 Lettuce is tolerant to partial shade.
 Seek these places out in your garden for lettuce planting, especially in regions where the summers are hot and dry.
 Water thoroughly.
 Once a lettuce leaf starts to burn at the tip or yellow, it becomes an eyesore (see aesthetics above).
 Providing shade for your plants is also a good idea.
 Make sure there is plenty of ventilation though.
 You don’t want them overheating.

-In places where summers are predictably hot, try starting you plants indoors in a cool spot, say the basement, and provide them cool light, like that from T5 fluorescents.
+In places where summers are predictably hot, try starting your plants indoors in a cool spot, say the basement, and provide them cool light, like that from T5 fluorescent lights.
 Transplant as soon as summer heat lifts, then keep your fingers crossed that the plants mature before the days get too short.
-I once grew a couple heads of iceberg lettuce that over-wintered in our coastal, Southern California town, then took off when the day began to lengthen in March.
+I once grew a couple heads of iceberg lettuce that overwintered in our coastal, Southern California town, then took off when the day began to lengthen in March.
 Most gardeners aren’t blessed with that sort of mild climate.

 Not up for the challenge?
 Or not having any success?
 Butterhead type lettuces with their tight leaves and crispy texture are a good substitute.
 We also like Romaine lettuces with their thick leaves and crisp bite.
 But they, too, can be heat sensitive.
 Get them in as early as you can.